cocos-creator/docs-3d-deprecated/en/asset/mesh.md

 ## About glTF

-Currently, the glTF 2.0 specification is supported, but temporarily does not support the following features:
+Currently, the glTF 2.0 specification is supported, but the following features are unavailable until __Cocos Creator 3D v1.1__:

   - sparse accessor
   - morph target